 All good Italian meals finish with a digestive, so here’s something to ponder from a recent guest, Bill Reid: “I am reviewing the holiday five months later and still remember everything about our stay here.
 The delicious food and warm hospitality from the hosts, the beautiful scenery and the long walks will stay with me forever, I think.”

 A rural accommodation offers much more than just glorious countryside surroundings.

 Rural accommodations will take you into farmland, vineyards and to dramatic mountain vistas.

 We’ve selected our top 10 rural accommodation holidays to bring you the best places for perfect peace and quiet.

 Seek out rural accommodation in Andalucía owned by people who know the tastiest tapas.

 Rural farm holidays in Devon offer sustainable tourism at its finest.

-Rural accommodation in Tuscany finds you relaxing on a scenic working estate.
+Farmhouse accommodation in Tuscany finds you relaxing on a scenic working estate.

 Rural accommodation in Umbria feels like a deep dive into the natural world.